chrrrisw/kmel_db/kmel_db_format.md

                                                     ^0c Count of TCON index
                                                          ^0e Size of TCON index entry

-The short int at offset 0x10 is the number of entries in the TPE1 (performer) index.<br>
+The short int at offset 0x10 is the number of entries in the TPE1 (Performer) index.<br>
-The short int at offset 0x12 is the size of entries in the TPE1 (performer) index.<br>
+The short int at offset 0x12 is the size of entries in the TPE1 (Performer) index.<br>
-The short int at offset 0x14 is the number of entries in the TALB (album) index.<br>
+The short int at offset 0x14 is the number of entries in the TALB (Album) index.<br>
-The short int at offset 0x16 is the size of entries in the TALB (album) index.<br>
+The short int at offset 0x16 is the size of entries in the TALB (Album) index.<br>
 The short int at offset 0x18 is the number of entries in the Playlist index.<br>
 The short int at offset 0x1a is the size of entries in the Playlist index.<br>
 The short int at offset 0x1c is always 0x0001.<br>